Karvovskaya/Data_Champions_initiatives/roadmap.md

 - [ ] Raising awareness about the initiative at the library, management team and the data stewards within faculties
 - [ ] Approaching researchers at the faculties
 - [ ] Formalizing agreements
+- [ ] Climate assessment survey about open science at faculties (work on it together with data stewards and )

 ## Long term
 - [ ] Nominating  data champions